DouglasReisofc/wuzapi/API.md

 ## Connect

 Connects to Whatsapp servers.
 If is there no existing session it will initiate a QR scan that can be retrieved via the [/session/qr](#user-content-gets-qr-code) endpoint.
-You can subscribe to different types of messages so they are POSTED to your configured webhook.
+You can subscribe to different types of events so they are POSTED to your configured webhook.
-Available message types to subscribe to are:
+Available event types to subscribe to are:

 * Message
 * ReadReceipt
+* Presence
 * HistorySync
 * ChatPresence
+* GroupInfo
+* JoinedGroup
+* Picture

 If you set Immediate to false, the action will wait 10 seconds to verify a successful login.
 If Immediate is not set or set to true, it will return immedialty, but you will have to check shortly after the /session/status as your session might be disconnected shortly after started if the session was terminated previously via the phone/device.